- SIA students must follow this latest version of the Chicago Manual when formatting footnotes and bibliographies;

-Can't access the Style Guide?
+Can't access the Manual?
 Clear your browser cache and try again.
 If problems continue, please contact the library, letting us know which browser (e.g. Chrome, Safari) you are using.

 Useful guides to Chicago have been provided by several universities, including: